amirkarimi/cake-blog-posts/01-apply-settings-using-sbt-auto-plugin/blog-post.md

   )
 ```

+Thanks to auto plugins you'll end up having a cleaner `build.sbt` and you no longer have to worry about assigning the common plugin-related-settings to the projects manually.

-You can find the sample project of this blog post [here](https://github.com/amirkarimi/cake-blog-posts/tree/master/01-apply-settings-using-sbt-auto-plugin/sample).
+You can also find the sample project of this blog post [here](https://github.com/amirkarimi/cake-blog-posts/tree/master/01-apply-settings-using-sbt-auto-plugin/sample).